Fergie (singer): 2018–present: Television and hiatus

+Other ventures

+Business

+In 2007, Fergie launched two handbag collections for Kipling.
+In 2008, she signed a deal with Brown Shoe to create a licensed footwear brand.
+In 2010, Fergie launched her first fragrance, Outspoken by Fergie, under direct selling beauty and cosmetics company, Avon and release more fragrances in her Outspoken line, including Outspoken Intense in 2011, Viva by Fergie in 2012, Outspoken Fresh in 2013 and Outspoken Party! in 2015.
+Her tagline to her fragrance line is "Say What You Mean It".

-In March 2019, Fergie visited Toronto, Ontario, Canada to promote her two footwear lines, Fergalicious by Fergie and Fergie Footwear, which became available at Canadian luxury goods department store Hudson's Bay in October 2015.
-Fergie Footwear is an upscale line, sold at luxury department such as Nordstrom, while Fergalicious by Fergie is sold at a lower price point at outlets such as Famous Footwear stores.
+In 2012, Fergie released a 24-piece nail polish collection with the Wet 'n' Wild.
+She debuted her cosmetics line for Wet 'n' Wild in 2013, consisting of numerous make-up products such as lip gloss, primer, lipstick, eyeliner and mascara.
+In 2019, Fergie visited Toronto, Ontario, Canada to promote her two footwear lines, Fergalicious by Fergie and Fergie Footwear, which became available at Canadian luxury goods department store Hudson's Bay in 2015.
+Fergie Footwear is an upscale line, sold at luxury department such as Nordstrom, while Fergalicious by Fergie is sold at lower prices at outlets such as Famous Footwear stores.

 In 2020, Fergie and her father Pat Ferguson's winery Ferguson Crest, which was founded in 2006, released three new wines called 2012 Syrah, 2012 Fergalicious and 2013 Viognier.
-The wines were named after song lyrics by Fergie and The Black Eyed Peas.
+The wines were named after song lyrics by Fergie and the Black Eyed Peas.
+In 2023, Architectural Digest reported that she sold the vineyard property in Solvang, California for $3.7 million.

-Rapper Jack Harlow's Billboard Hot 100 number one song "First Class", released in April 2022, samples Fergie's song "Glamorous".
-Variety reported that after Harlow's single release, "Glamorous" had a 70% increase in streams and 125% increase in digital song sales.
-Harlow and Fergie opened the 2022 MTV Video Music Awards with a live performance of "First Class" marking her first televised performance in four years.
-New York Post called it one of the best performances of the night.

-Public image
+Modeling

+Fergie has been featured on the cover of numerous lifestyle and fashion magazines such as Marie Claire, Paper, Harper's Bazaar, Cosmopolitan, Lucky, Cleo, Elle, Glamour, Allure, Shape and Seventeen.
+She has appeared in ad campaigns for Voli, MAC Cosmetics' Viva Glam, C&A Mexico, Candie's and Philipp Plein.
+She has appeared in commercials for Case-Mate, Motorola Rokr U9, Pepsi, Hewlett-Packard, Dr Pepper and Doritos.

 Fergie was signed to Wilhelmina Models from 2007 to 2011.
-Through Wilhelmina Models, she worked with several brands such as Dsquared, Calvin Klein and Marchesa.
+Through Wilhelmina Models, she worked with brands such as Dsquared, Calvin Klein and Marchesa.

-She has graced the cover of numerous lifestyle and fashion magazines such as Marie Claire, Paper, Harper's Bazaar, Cosmopolitan, Lucky, Cleo, Elle, Glamour, Allure, Shape and Seventeen.
-She has appeared in ad campaigns for Voli, MAC Cosmetics' Viva Glam, C&A Mexico, Candie's and Philipp Plein.
-She appeared in commercials for Case-Mate, Motorola Rokr U9, Pepsi, Hewlett-Packard, Dr Pepper and Doritos.

 In 2010, she became a spokesperson for Avon's haircare line Advanced Techniques, appearing in advertisements and commercials for the brand.

-Product lines

-In 2007, Fergie launched two handbag collections for Kipling.
+In 2012, Fergie became a global beauty ambassador for Wet 'n' Wild.